Advice for Prospective Writers

 Proofread and fact-check carefully.
 We receive frustratingly many applications with typos, grammatical or punctuation errors, and even factual mistakes.
 This is a job application, so treat it professionally.

 Don’t worry much about formatting mechanics (how bonus parts are laid out, whether to power-mark tossups, etc.).
-Send us a plain text file or a Word document formatted in some reasonable way; you can learn the details of the NAQT style guide if/when you are hired.
+Send us a plain text file or a Word document formatted in some reasonable way; you can learn the details of the NAQT style guide if and when you are hired.
 The only thing we really prefer is that you underline (or enclose in underscores) the required portion(s) on answer lines, because we like to see if you have a good sense for what should be required.

 Don’t take it too hard if we don’t accept you immediately.
 The most common response to an application is that we request revisions (with some specific guidance and a request that you try to generalize our feedback to make additional improvements) before making a final decision.
 We want to help you (and help you help us).